dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 Creating the add-in

-At this point, you’ve tested the change case.xlsm file, and it’s working correctly.
+At this point, you've tested the change case.xlsm file, and it's working correctly.

 The next step is creating the add-in.
 Follow these steps: